Vinatechvn/PickaxeConfigAssistant/readme.md

 3. Clone this repository `git clone https://github.com/PentagonalCube/PickaxeConfigAssistant.git`.
 4. Copy the `xmrig-nvidia`/`xmrig-amd` executable file from the XMRig release and paste it into the `PickaxeConfigAssistant/xmrig-nvidia/`/`PickaxeConfigAssistant/xmrig-amd/` folder.
     * On Linux you'll need to compile the XMRig source code before you can copy it, see their instructions on [compiling XMRig](https://github.com/xmrig/xmrig-nvidia/wiki/Ubuntu-Build)

+### Starting PCA
+1. Open a new command window.
+2. Navigate to where PCA was downloaded to `cd .../PickaxeConfigAssistant-master/`.
-5. Use Python3+ to run the `PickaxeConfigAssistant/main.py` file (`python3 main.py < **args >`) and hand in the arguments from the list below in order to configure it to your requirements.
+3. Use Python3+ to run the `PickaxeConfigAssistant/main.py` file and hand in the arguments from the list below in order to configure it to your requirements.
+    * Example: `python3 main.py --arg_one 2 --arg_two 3`

 ## Usage - Nvidia